 - Focus on understanding customer goals.

-- Make a note of the differences between a customer’s expected product value and their goals with it (sometimes they would like the product to be more than just a goal-buster).
+- Note the differences between a customer’s expected product value and their goals with it (sometimes they would like the product to be more than just a goal-buster).

 - Sales must involve customer success in a meeting where the goals are discussed.